 Applying AI and allying applications allows financial services companies to provide their customers with an efficient, engaging, and personalized environment.
 Customer-focused AI systems, such as AI financial assistants and chatbots, provide users with practical advice on managing their finances or giving efficient recommendations related to existing investment opportunities.

 Moreover, AI can automate back-office operations.
-For instance, AI software can automatically extract meaningful information from unstructured data sources, such as invoices, order forms, and/or payments, providing employees with greater visibility of companies’ workflow and operational performance.
-As a result, finance managers get access to real-time accrual reports, allowing them to more efficiently monitor and control the cash flow of their clients.
+For instance, AI software can automatically extract meaningful information from unstructured data sources, such as invoices, order forms, and payments, providing employees greater visibility of companies’ workflow and operational performance.
+As a result, finance managers get access to real-time accrual reports, allowing them to monitor and control their clients’ cash flow more efficiently.

 Fraud Detection for Credit Card Transactions